khaledmorshed/to_do/privay_policy.md

 Tyro Solutions<br>
 tyrosolution@gmail.com

-By using the Linker App, you acknowledge that you have read and understood this Privacy Policy.
+By using the Tagora App, you acknowledge that you have read and understood this Privacy Policy.